jeguberman/ultragram/README.md

     * it's time to learn what bootstrapping actually is
     * user should be logged in after signing up
     * there should be a log out button. this will eventually be in a dropdown menu

+### January 3rd 2018
+  * mostly css styling. incorporate a picture
+  * added errors
+  * the view is not centered.
+Part of this is the image container
+  * when the session-view component is resized, it resizes the image